-Owning a Motorhome is like owning a Boat, the only thing you have to know, when you buy one, is how to write the Check!
+Owning a motorhome is like owning a boat; the only thing you have to know when you buy one is how to write the check!

-Learn to Drive the Hard Way or the Smart way!
+Learn to Drive the Hard Way or the Smart Way?

-Here are the Keys, so sign the form and the truck is due back in 24-hours.
+Here are the keys, so sign the form and the truck is due back in 24-hours.
 Have a nice day.

-My First Motorhome, an RV Adventure
+Driving My First Motorhome Was an RV Adventure

 And, eventually, I purchased my first Motorhome.

-I pulled out of the Tampa area in my first Motorhome; a 36-foot long, 1996 Pace Arrow Vision.
+A quick trip to the local bank, and after signing the papers with a Notary Public, we loaded our gear and pulled out of the Tampa area in my first Motorhome; a 36-foot long, 1996 Pace Arrow Vision.

-I was on top of the world.
 Literally, it felt like I was on top of the world, I had never driven anything so large and I had never driven from the vantage point of a seat that was so high above the road.

-Essentially, even as careful as I was trying to be, I was a rolling accident waiting to happen.
+Looking back to that trip home, I should have known that, as careful as I was trying to be, I was a rolling accident waiting to happen.

 RV Driving Mistake #1:

-I had done several thing wrong, I later learned.
+It seems I had done several thing wrong, I later learned.

-1- I had not picked a large truck stop or major fuel stop that is laid out for large towed campers and motorhomes.
-This gas station and it's layout was not designed for big rigs and had been an afterthought that the owner had set up so he could sell more gas to RV owners.
+On the other hand, this particular gas station and it's layout was not designed for big rigs and had been an afterthought that the owner had added so he could sell more gas to RV owners.

-2- I did not take into effect the long wheelbase of my rig when I finally started to turn into the actual fueling lane next to the pump.
+2- I did not take into effect the long wheelbase of my rig, as opposed to an automobile when I finally started to turn into the fueling lane next to the pump.

 3- I had not asked my wife to go outside and warn me if I got too close to; the pump, the roof over the pump, or other vehicles that I couldn't see in my RV mirrors.